ENJ1/aok/README.md

 - Internet

 ## Instructions

-If Developer Mode is already enabled, skip steps 1-5
+If Developer Mode is already enabled, skip steps 1-5.
+To check if Developer Mode is enabled, you can try opening *crosh* and *bash* (see Step 5).

 ---